Telehealth: Limitations and restrictions

 Telehealth has some potential for facilitating self-management techniques in health care, but for patients to benefit from it, the appropriate contact with, and relationship, between doctor and patient must be established first.
 This would start with an online consultation, providing patients with techniques and tools that help them participate in healthy behaviors, and initiating a collaborative partnership between health care professionals and patient.
-Self-management strategies fall into a broader category called patient activation, which is defined as a “patients' willingness and ability to take independent actions to manage their health.”
-It can be achieved by increasing patients’ knowledge and confidence in coping with and managing their own disease through a “regular assessment of progress […] and problem-solving support.”
+Self-management strategies fall into a broader category called patient activation, which is defined as a "patients' willingness and ability to take independent actions to manage their health."
+It can be achieved by increasing patients' knowledge and confidence in coping with and managing their own disease through a "regular assessment of progress [...] and problem-solving support."
 Teaching patients about their conditions and ways to cope with chronic illnesses will allow them to be knowledgeable about their disease and willing to manage it, improving their everyday life.
 Without a focus on the doctor-patient relationship and on the patient's understanding, telehealth cannot improve the quality of life of patients, despite the benefit of allowing them to do their medical check-ups from the comfort of their home.

 The downsides of telemedicine include the cost of telecommunication and data management equipment and of technical training for medical personnel who will employ it.
 Virtual medical treatment also entails potentially decreased human interaction between medical professionals and patients, an increased risk of error when medical services are delivered in the absence of a registered professional, and an increased risk that protected health information may be compromised through electronic storage and transmission.
 There is also a concern that telemedicine may actually decrease time efficiency due to the difficulties of assessing and treating patients through virtual interactions; for example, it has been estimated that a teledermatology consultation can take up to thirty minutes, whereas fifteen minutes is typical for a traditional consultation.
 Additionally, potentially poor quality of transmitted records, such as images or patient progress reports, and decreased access to relevant clinical information are quality assurance risks that can compromise the quality and continuity of patient care for the reporting doctor.
 Other obstacles to the implementation of telemedicine include unclear legal regulation for some telemedical practices and difficulty claiming reimbursement from insurers or government programs in some fields.
 Some medical organizations have delivered position statement on the correct use of telemedicine in their field.

 Another disadvantage of telemedicine is the inability to start treatment immediately.
 For example, a patient with a bacterial infection might be given an antibiotic hypodermic injection in the clinic, and observed for any reaction, before that antibiotic is prescribed in pill form.

-We must also be wary of equitability.
-Many families and individuals in the United States, and other countries, do not have internet access in their homes.
-Not to mention they may lack the necessary equipment to access telehealth services, such as a laptop, tablet, or smart phone.
+Equitability is also a concern.
+Many families and individuals in the United States, and other countries, do not have internet access in their homes or the proper electronic devices to access services such as a laptop or smartphone.